spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 To use DNS SRV record validation, you need to:

-- ensure that no `/.well-known/matrix/server` is served from the base domain, as that would interfere with DNS SRV record Server Delegation.
+- ensure that `/.well-known/matrix/server` is **not served** from the base domain, as that would interfere with DNS SRV record Server Delegation.
 To make the playbook **not** generate and serve the file, use the following configuration: `matrix_well_known_matrix_server_enabled: false`.

 - ensure that you have a `_matrix._tcp` DNS SRV record for your base domain (`<your-domain>`) with a value of `10 0 8448 matrix.<your-domain>`